ShaheenHossain/eagle-12.1/doc/webservices/upgrade.rst

 ``customer_message``
     an important message related to your request ``database_version``
-    the guessed Eagle ERP version of your uploaded (not upgraded) database ``postgresql``
+    the guessed Eagle version of your uploaded (not upgraded) database ``postgresql``
     the guessed Postgresql version of your uploaded (not upgraded) database ``compressions``